20 Chilling Mass Disappearances That Still Defy Explanation

 13. The Sarah Joe Five (1979)

-In February 1979, five friends set out on a small fishing trip from Maui, Hawaii, aboard a 17-foot Boston Whaler named Sarah Joe.
-A sudden squall struck the area, and the boat disappeared without a trace.
-Despite immediate search efforts, no debris or sign of the men was found.
-For ten years, their fate remained a mystery—until 1988, when the Sarah Joe was discovered on the uninhabited Taongi Atoll in the Marshall Islands, more than 2,000 miles away.
-Near the wreck, a shallow grave was found containing the bones of one man, along with a small, makeshift cross.
+In February 1979, five friends left Maui, Hawaii, in a 17-foot Boston Whaler called Sarah Joe on a small fishing expedition.
+Their boat was caught in a sudden squall and was never seen again.
+Rescue teams searched the area, but no debris or sign of the missing men was found.
+The mystery of their disappearance continued for a decade until 1988, when the Sarah Joe was found on the uninhabited Taongi Atoll in the Marshall Islands, over 2,000 miles away.
+Beside the remains of the boat was a shallow grave.
+In it were the bones of one of the men and a small wooden cross.

 14. The Jonestown Survivors (1978)